ianhussey/destigmatize-suicide-bot/README.md

 ### Ideas for specific targets

 - "commit suicide" to "die by suicide"
+  - There are cases in which "commit suicide" is not appropriate but "die by suicide" is not the correct alternative.
+For example, on the suicide risk assessment page it should be changed to "make a suicide attempt".
+How to account for this?
 - "commits suicide" to "dies by suicide"
 - "committed suicide" to "died by suicide"
   - Is it worth searching for common misspellings too?